yanfonseca/mytutorials/shell.md

 # Commands

 * man    : To access the manual's command.
-   - man commandname/program: It hows comandname's manual.
+   - man commandname or man program: It shows comandname's manual.

 * pwd   : *Print working directory* - It shows where you are in the filesystem.

-* apropos : To seach for commands thought the manual.
-   - apropos

-* history: Print a list of comands used recently.
+* history: Print a list of commands used recently.
     - !command - It will run the recent use of the command.
     - !2 - It will run te second command from history.
-    - ctrl + R
+    - ctrl + R - It helps seach commands that you have used recently too.

 * ls    : *listing* - It lists the contents of your current directory.
-    - ls .    : The contentes of the current directory.
+    - ls .    : The contents of the current directory.
-    - ls path/   : It lists the contents of path.
+    - ls path/   : It lists the contents of a path.
-    - ls -R -F: It lists recursively all contents and what is folder or executable.
+    - ls -R -F: It lists recursively all contents and which is folder or executable.

 * mv    : *move* - Move a file or directory from a directory to another one.
     - mv path1/filename1.csv path2/filename2.csv    - It Changes the name of a file too.
     - mv path/filename1.csv path/filename2.csv path2 - Move files to a new path.
-    - mv path1/filename1.csv path2/filename2.csv path3 - Move files from different paths to a new path.

-* cp    : *copy* - Copy file
+* cp    : *copy* - Copy file.
     - cp path/filename1.csv path/filename2.csv - Copy and change the name.
     - cp path/filename1.csv path/filename2.csv path2 - Copy files to a new path.
     - cp path1/filename1.csv path2/filename2.csv path3 - Copy files from different paths to a new path.

-* rm    : *remove* - Remove files but not directory.
+* rm    : *remove* - Remove files.
     - rm path/filename1.csv path/filename2.csv - Remove files.
-    - rm path1/filename1.csv path2/filename2.csv - Copy files from different paths to a new path.

 * rmdir: *remove directory* - Remove a empty directory.
     - rmdir name - Remove an empty directory.
-    - rm -r name - Remove an empty directory.
+    - rm -r name - Remove a directory.

 * cat : *concatenate*.
-  - cat *.csv - Concatenate and show all content.
+  - cat *.csv - It concatenates and shows all contents.
-  - cat *.csv | more - Concatenate and show part of the content.
+  - cat *.csv | more - It concatenates and shows parts of the content.
-  - cat *.csv | less - Concatenate and show part of the content with navigation between files.
+  - cat *.csv | less - It concatenates and shows parts of the content with navigation between files.
-  - cat -n filename.csv - Concatenate file with line numbers.
+  - cat -n filename.csv - It concatenates file with line numbers.
-  - cat *.csv >> filename.csv - Concatente and append to a filename.csv.
+  - cat *.csv >> filename.csv - It concatentes and appends to a filename.csv.
-  - cat -e filename.csv - Go to the end of a file.
+  - cat -e filename.csv - It goes to the end of a file.

 * paste: Join files horizontally.
  - paste filename1.csv filename.csv

-* less: Show just one page.
+* less: It shows just one page.
 Use :n to go to the next file, :p to go back to the previous one and :q to quit.
     - less filename1.txt filename2.txt.

 * more: Old way to see the content of a file.